sbcshop/SquaryPi-Software/Examples/Circuitpython/Readme.md

 To start working working with this ***Example code of circuit python***, you have to upload the firmware of circuit pyhton provide in this ***directory(Display Images)***.
 For how to uplaod firmware [click here](https://shop.sb-components.co.uk/blogs/posts/getting-started-with-python-micro-pythonP) for ***quick guidance of circuit pyhton.***

- * Install **CircuitPython** in RoundyPi
+ * Install **CircuitPython** in SquaryPi
-     Insert the circuit python to the roundypi(it is circuit python firmware "adafruit-circuitpython-raspberry_pi_pico-en_US-7.1.1.uf2"). for this first you need to        press the boot button then connect the USB, don,t release the button until you connect the USB to the laptop. then you see a new device named "RPI-RP2" drag this      file "adafruit-circuitpython- raspberry_pi_pico-en_US-7.1.1.uf2" to this device as shown in figure: this is the official website, or yoy can download from here https://circuitpython.org/board/raspberry_pi_pico/
+     Insert the circuit python to the SquaryPi(it is circuit python firmware "firmware_circuitpython.uf2"). for this first you need to        press the boot button then connect the USB, don,t release the button until you connect the USB to the laptop. then you see a new device named "RPI-RP2" drag this      file "firmware_circuitpython.uf2" to this device as shown in figure: this is the official website, or yoy can download from here https://circuitpython.org/board/raspberry_pi_pico/
      <img src= "https://github.com/sbcshop/RoundyPi/blob/main/images/img13.png" />
      When you properly insert the circuitpython then you see a new device that looks like the below image:-